-• MPI large message bandwidth is important.
+MPI large message bandwidth is important.

-Some programs transfer large messages via the MPI_Send function.
+MPI can improve the bandwidth of large messages if MPI_GRU_CBS is set to 0.
+This favors large message bandwidth at the cost of suppressing asynchronous MPI message delivery.
+In addition, some programs transfer large messages via the MPI_Send function.
 To switch on the use of unbuffered, single copy transport in these cases you can set MPI_BUFFER_MAX to 0.
 See the MPI(1) man page for more details.